 From time to time, a patient subject to a community treatment order may require and consent to an admission to hospital for treatment of their mental disorder as an inpatient.
 Because prolonged admissions to hospital, even as a voluntary inpatient, may be at odds with the making of an order for community treatment, it may be inappropriate to consider admission for more than a short period.
 In order to ensure that consent to such an admission is informed and that reassessment under section 29(3) of the Act is used when appropriate, the following requirements should be met.

-An inpatient admission during the term of a community treatment order when the provisions of section 29(3)(a) or (b) do not apply should occur only with the patient’s fully informed consent, preferably in writing.
+An inpatient admission during the term of a community treatment order, when the provisions of section 29(3)(a) or (b) do not apply, should occur only with the patient’s fully informed consent, preferably in writing.
+This requires consideration of the patient’s capacity to give informed consent.

 Whenever a patient is admitted as a voluntary inpatient during the term of a community treatment order, a district inspector must be notified (section 29(6)(d)).
 The district inspector can then check that the patient consents to the admission.